angular/angular/aio/content/guide/http.md

 An interceptor can change this to an observable that emits [multiple values](guide/observables).

-The following revised version of the `CachingInterceptor` optionally returns an observable that immediately emits the cached response, sends the request on to the npm web API, and emits again later with the updated search results.
+The following revised version of the `CachingInterceptor` optionally returns an observable that immediately emits the cached response, sends the request on to the package search API, and emits again later with the updated search results.

 <code-example